Ministry

 Theology in Block 03.

-Missional identity is not a marketing slogan.
-Take the time to work through theological reflection — it's the load-bearing block.
+The unique value proposition is not a marketing slogan.
+Take the time to work through theological reflection — it is the load-bearing block, where mission becomes specific.

 Pray before, during, after.